miltoncandela/neurohumanities-lab/README.md

 ## How to use
 1. Download the [DEAP Dataset's](https://www.eecs.qmul.ac.uk/mmv/datasets/deap/download.html) preprocessed data in python format using the credentials provided by Queen Mary University of London.
 You should save these files under a folder named `datos` inside your workspace.
 2. Download the .yml file located in this Github, and follow the next steps to create an environment using this file.
-  2a.
+  a.
 Download NeuroEmociones.yml into your desired folder.
-  2b.
+  b.
 Using the Anaconda Prompt, change directory to the one where NeuroEmociones.yml is located using `cd (insert directory)`
-  2c.
+  c.
 Use the command `conda env create -f NeuroEmociones.yml` to create a new environment
 3. Download CargarDatos.ipynb and Model.ipynb into your folder.
 4. Run CargarDatos.ipynb to preprocess all the .dat files into an easy to use numpy file.
 5. Once CargarDatos.ipynb is done running, go ahead and create your own ML models, or run Model.ipynb to get several .pkl models to use on your projects.